ayuxy027/Pathfinder/README.md

 **Pathfinder** is a career guidance tool built with **React**, **Vite**, and **Tailwind CSS** 👀

-This project was created as our **submission for Codelite 2024**, crafted within a **stunning 24-hour timeline**!
-Pathfinder is here to **Guide Students and Users on Tailored Paths** based on their unique interests, offering tools that go beyond traditional recommendations. 🌟
+This project was created as our **submission for Codelite 2024**, crafted within a **24-hour timeline**!

-Our USP is that it’s **Profession-Independent** and includes an **Integrated Chatbot** for instant answers, along with a built-in **Resume Generator**. 📄
+Discover tailored paths and seize opportunities for success

 ## Tech Stack